clowixdev/space_impact/README.md

 All the needed files you can find in your lovely browser ~ (^-^ ~) The compiled file will wait you in ./builds/windows/ directory

+You can compile program in Linux using build.sh script.

 Have fun testing our project!

 ### TODO

     1. "Boss" on level 4 - DONE!
     2. 50% chance to drop heart on small asteroid kill - DONE!
     3. Add textures to all objects - DONE!